 Trip days are two - three times a week for Adventure Camp, twice a week for the Pioneer Division, and once a week for Junior Division, which include indoor and outdoor amusement parks, boating, zoos, nature hiking, ice skating, museums, arcades, go-carting, mini golf, zip-lines, and more.
 These exciting adventures allow our children to really show their true spirit.
 (See camp trips for a list of trips planned.)
 All Pioneers go on one overnight (at no extra charge), and the Adventure Camp goes on four overnights (at no extra charge).

 Swimming and instruction

 Fair Lawn Jewish Day Camp is extremely proud of its aquatics program supervised by certified Red Cross lifeguards.
-Our Kiddie Camp has water play daily using water slides and other water activities.
-The children of the Junior, Pioneer, and Adventure Camp divisions go swimming in an olympic-sized outdoor pool three times a week.
+The children of the Junior, Pioneer, and Adventure Camp divisions go swimming in an Olympic-sized outdoor pool three times a week.
 The option of swim lessons can be added and your child will receive swim lessons by professional swim instructors.
 Swimming lessons are provided once a week, for all campers in the Junior division at no extra charge.

 (See pool for more info on our swim program and location.)

 Specially designed for older kids from grades 3 and up, overnights include 2 days and one night, with accommodations, all meals, snacks and drinks, and a very wide range of activities for tons of "away from home" camp fun.
 A camp director joins the children on the overnights as well as camp staff.
 Pioneers go on one overnight and Adventure Camp go on four.
 These overnights are included in the cost of tuition and no extra fees apply.
 Details and schedule of overnights will be posted in the trips page and camp calendar.

 There are two parts to our sports program: